 If you simply don’t have the space or time to grow anything, get in touch with someone who does.
 Whether your friends and new community members keep chickens, make their own granola or grow oranges, think about ways you can swap fresh produce for something valuable to them.
 Joining a Facebook group or communities on Twitter and Instagram is often a great way to find people swapping local produce.

 Support low-waste restaurants

 Switching up your dining out routine is a great way to reduce waste, because although you might not see any packaging or take any home with you, behind the scenes, there’s plenty being thrown away that will end up in landfill.
 Visit restaurants that embrace a zero-waste ethos or at least a great vegan or vegetarian one – meat is one of UK’s worst offenders when it comes to packaging and non-recyclable materials.
-Our favourite places to head when dining out in London?
-We love Redemption, Cook Daily, Tiny Leaf and Nama Foods for amazing low-impact and vegan meals.
+My favourite places to head when dining out in London?
+Head to Redemption, Cook Daily, Tiny Leaf, Mildred’s and Nama Foods for amazing low-impact and vegan meals.

 Images: Lauren Caris Cooks, Cloudberry Tales, Laura Thomas PhD